leoheck/kiri/README.md

 ```

 ## Installing dependencies on OSX
-Install dependencies that are on "Installing dependencies on Linux" section and then
+Install dependencies from "Installing dependencies on Linux" section and then
 ```
 brew install gsed
 brew install findutils